richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

 <!-- ------------------------- ------------------------- -->

 #### Execution History and Telemetry
-…reveals recent query behavior and performance without needing to capture a live session
+...reveals recent query behavior and performance without needing to capture a live session

 - **Lightweight Query Profiling**: enables low-overhead tracking of operator-level performance metrics during query execution
 - **Last Query Plan Stats**: exposes the plan and statistics from the most recent execution of a query